yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.md

     >**Note**: This will allow name resolution between the virtual appliance and the Hyper-V host.

+1. Within the Remote Desktop session to **az30308a-hv-vm**, download Microsoft Edge installed and run the installation with the default settings.

-1. Within the Remote Desktop session to **az30308a-hv-vm**, start Internet Explorer, navigate to the [https://`IPaddress`:44368](https://`IPaddress`:44368), where the `IPaddress` placeholder represents the IP address you identified in the previous step.
+1. Within the Remote Desktop session to **az30308a-hv-vm**, in the Microsoft Edge window, navigate to the [https://`IPaddress`:44368](https://`IPaddress`:44368), where the `IPaddress` placeholder represents the IP address you identified in the previous step.

-1. In the browser window, ignore the warning about the website's security certificate and select the link **Continue to this website (not recommended)**.
+    >**Note**: Ignore the warning about the website's security certificate.

 1. When prompted, sign in with the following credentials: